 The Pentagon’s recent preparations for potential across-the-board budget cuts are already facing scrutiny from a union representing the defense arm’s 270,000 civilian employees.
 On Jan.
 10, Deputy Defense Secretary Ashton Carter issued a memo outlining steps to curtail spending in case sequestration takes place in March.
 The measures include a freeze on civilian hiring, not replacing retirees and preparing for thousands of furloughs.
 But the effects of even those baby steps toward ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Looming Budget Cuts Spark Union Concern At Pentagon".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Looming Budget Cuts Spark Union Concern At Pentagon".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.